jmortiger/J-Mor-s-Unity-Packages/SnapToGround/README.md

-Adds a menu option to create a custom UI bar using the Slider UI component.
+Adds a menu option to snap the selected components to the next collider underneath it.